-On January 6, 2022, we effected a 1-for-10,000 forward split of our common stock.
-All historical share amounts and share price information presented in this prospectus have been proportionally adjusted to reflect the impact of this forward stock split.
+On January 6, 2022, we effected a 1-for-10,000 forward split of our common stock, and on February 25, 2025 we effected a 2.6-for-1 share reverse split of our common stock.
+All historical share amounts and share price information presented in this prospectus have been proportionally adjusted to reflect the impact of these stock splits.